What Nuts Are Good For Squirrels

 Almonds are rich in protein and good fats as well as fiber, magnesium, vitamin E, and manganese.
 Manganese is a mineral that helps the body function properly.
 It helps the body metabolize cholesterol and carbohydrates.
 This is especially important for squirrels, as they need to avoid foods high in starches, sugars, and fats (bad cholesterol fatty acids).

-The pecan nut is loaded with protein and Omega-3 fatty acids.
+Pecans grow naturally in the squirrels habitat across the pecan belt.
+Native pecans found near rivers and streams are a mainstay of squirrels diets.
+These nuts are loaded with protein and Omega-3 fatty acids.
 It also provides over nineteen vitamins and minerals, each of which plays a role in supporting cardiovascular, digestive, and immune system health.
 Some of the nutrients pecans offer include calcium, iron, vitamin B6, folic acid (vitamin B9), potassium, and magnesium.
 Make sure to get it in bulk, either cracked, shelled, or in-shell pecans to keep your pantry stocked up through the winter.
+Millican Pecan offers pecans in bulk to keep your furry squirrels happy!

 Remember, when taking care of pet squirrels, it’s best to provide a variety of choices.
 They tend to love nuts, seeds, and fruit.
 The great thing about nuts is you can provide them shelled, in-shell, or mixed with apples and pumpkin seeds.